OpenConext/OpenConext-Teams-NG/README.md

 - Maven 3
 - MySQL
 - npm 5.2.0 (higher will break the build)
-- node 6.2.2 (use for example nvm to manage it - latest version of node does not work)
+- node 6.2.2 (use for example `nvm use` to manage it - latest version of node does not work)
 - yarn 1.1.0 (note that later versions break the sass compiler)

 If you use nvm the ensure you have the correct npm installed locally in that version